LOGIN

 I've consistently asked questions like:

 What are the signatures of old age in forests?
 How do old-growth forests differ by region?
 Why has there been an assault on older landscapes all over the world?
-And what can these forests teach us about growing older ourselves?
+And what can these forests teach us about growing old ourselves?

 I created ELDERS: THE ECOLOGY OF OLD-GROWTH FORESTS to answer these important questions.
 By enrolling in this course and studying its content, you will embark on an educational journey in which the lessons embedded within older ecosystems are revealed.